-Sanders takes on Biden over Iraq war vote during Democratic debate
+Feisty Sanders clashes with Biden, Warren – and the moderators – at last-chance Iowa debate

 SANDERS-WARREN FEUD INTENSIFIES AHEAD OF TUESDAY'S DEBATE

-The brouhaha smashed the more than yearlong non-aggression pact between the two.
-And they bring gender back into the spotlight and open up Sanders to allegations of sexism.
-This, after the independent senator earlier this cycle survived a controversy over claims of sexual harassment by some of his male staffers on his 2016 presidential campaign.
+For her part, Warren said during the debate that the deal was a "modest" improvement, but still a worthwhile one, especially for Iowa farmers who have been hit by the ongoing trade war with China: “We get up the next day and fight for a better trade deal," she said.

-The feuding was likely to expand to include nearly every candidate on stage -- although several previous crowd favorites won't be returning.
-The CNN debate at Drake University in Des Moines, Iowa debate marks the first forum with an all-white lineup.
+The fireworks were made possible, in part, by the tighter debate stage.
+Several previous crowd favorites didn't return Tuesday night, which marked the first forum with an all-white lineup.

 Businessman Andrew Yang, an Asian American candidate who appeared in the December debate, failed to hit the polling threshold for Tuesday's event.

 And New Jersey Sen. Cory Booker ended his campaign on Monday after he didn't make the debate stage, leaving just one black candidate — former Massachusetts Gov. Deval Patrick — in the race.

-Sanders, meanwhile, has recently stepped up his attacks on Biden over his past support of the Iraq war, broad free-trade agreements and entitlement reform, among other issues.
-Klobuchar, who has had several strong debates, will be looking for another opportunity as she remains mired in the middle of the pack in polling.

-Billionaire Tom Steyer will have to answer criticism that he's trying to buy his way to the White House.
-And with two surveys showing Buttigieg losing support in Iowa, the former mayor of South Bend will need a breakout moment to regain strength before the caucuses.
+Billionaire Tom Steyer, however, remained on the stage, despite criticism that he's trying to buy his way to the White House.

-“This is one of the last times Pete will be on national television before caucusgoers need to make up their minds,” an email from Buttigieg’s campaign stressed to supporters.
+"What I've done is to organize a petition drive of over 8.5 million Americans to say this president deserves to be impeached and removed from office," Steyer said towards the end of the debate, seeking to burnish his credentials.

-The showdown takes place as the latest polls indicate a very close contest among former Biden, Sanders, Warren and Buttigieg both in Iowa and New Hampshire, which holds the first presidential primary in the White House race just eight days after Iowa’s caucuses.
+The showdown took place as the latest polls indicate a very close contest among former Biden, Sanders, Warren and Buttigieg both in Iowa and New Hampshire, which holds the first presidential primary in the White House race just eight days after Iowa’s caucuses.

 Surveys in both states show plenty of voters remain undecided or willing to change their minds on whom they’re supporting.

 “All the polling data that I’ve read and seen is … it’s a toss-up,” Biden told campaign volunteers at a Des Moines field office on the eve of the debate.